ta603/RefinPaint/README.md

-# RefinPaint: Music Proofreading with RefinPaint
+# Music Proofreading with RefinPaint

 Code and models for: P. Ramoneda<sup>1+</sup>, M. Rocamora<sup>1</sup> & T. Akama<sup>2</sup>, “Music Proofreading with RefinPaint: Where and How to Modify Compositions given Context”, in Proc. of the 25th Int.
 Society for Music Information Retrieval Conf., San Francisco, USA, 2024.
 <sup>1</sup> Pompeu Fabra University, Barcelona